numerai/numerai-cli/README.md

     1. Give user a name and select "Programmatic accesss"
     2. For permissions, click "Attach existing policies directly" and click the check box next to "AdministratorAccess"
     3. Save the "Access key ID" and "Secret access key" from the last step.
 You will need them later

+### Numer.ai API Key

+* You will need to create an API key by going to https://numer.ai/account and clicking "Add" under the "Your API keys" section.
+* Select the following permissions for the key: "Upload submissions", "Make stakes", "View historical submission info", "View user info"
+* Your secret key will pop up in the bottom left of the page.
+Copy this somewhere safe.
+* You public ID will be listed when you click "View" under "Your API keys".
+Copy this somewhere safe as well.

+### Python

+If you don't already have Python3, you can get it from https://www.python.org/downloads/ or install it from your system's package manager.

+[conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) is also a good option to get a working Python environment out of the box

 ### Docker